 High Maintenance Hair

-As Silkies are a long haired guinea pig breed, their grooming needs are greater than short haired breeds.
+As Silkies are a long haired breed, their daily grooming needs are greater than short haired breeds.

-Make sure you have the time to brush your Silkie’s hair every day.
+All the grooming that they need might be difficult for some.
+Make sure you have the time to brush Silkies hair every day.

 How to Brush a Silkie’s Hair

-When you’re ready to brush your Silkie’s hair, place them on your lap or on the floor.
+When you’re ready to brush your Silkie pig’s hair, place them on your lap or on the floor.